jval1972/MD2-Viewer/README.md

-# DoomViewer
+# MD2Viewer
-DoomViewer is a Windows application that enables you to freely navigate inside maps of games Doom, Doom2, Heretic, Hexen and Strife
+MD2Viewer is a Windows application that pcan view md2 (Quake2) models

 ## Features
-Freely navigate inside the maps using first person view
+Freely navigate around the model

 Export screenshots in image files